navotoz/MultiSpectralCtrl/README.md

     - An installation guide is available under _utils_ directory.
 4. After running `[InstallDir]/Vimba_x_x/VimbaUSBTL`, go to `VimbaPython/Source`.
 5. In `VimbaPython/Source`, using the pip *in the environment you use* run `pip install .`.

+## Finding the RaspberryPi in the network ##
+Type in the terminal `nslookip hyperspectralpi` and write down the resultant IP address.

+Notice - the addresses update slowly.

 ## Usage ##
 #### Test mode ####
 - To use a dummy *Camera*: in the file `main.py`, when calling the function `get_alliedvision_grabber`,